Thesis

 Container Orchestration Solutions

-Kubernetes: Developed by Google and launched in 2014, Kubernetes is an open-source platform designed for automating deployment, scaling, and management of containerized applications.
+Kubernetes: Developed by Google and launched in 2014, Kubernetes is an open-source platform designed for automating the deployment, scaling, and management of containerized applications.
 While Docker excels at building, packaging, and running containers on individual machines, a team of Google engineers realized in 2013 that managing large-scale deployments of containers across multiple machines required a more sophisticated tool.
 Kubernetes was created to fill this need, automating the deployment, scaling, and management of containers at scale.

 Kubernetes is typically considered to offer more advanced features than Docker’s native Docker Swarm.
-It is widely adopted by companies of all sizes to manage cloud-native applications.
+It has been widely adopted by companies of all sizes to manage cloud-native applications.
 According to one report, more than 90% of the world’s organizations will be running containerized orchestration applications in production by 2027, up from fewer than 40% in 2021.

 Red Hat OpenShift: OpenShift, developed by Red Hat, is a Kubernetes-based platform that simplifies the building, deployment, and management of containerized applications.
 It extends Kubernetes' built-in functionality by tightly integrating with DevOps workflows, offering out-of-the-box solutions for continuous integration and continuous deployment (CI/CD), which makes deploying and scaling applications faster and more secure.